-- Article 7(1) of the Health and Social Work Professions Order 2001 ('the Order') requires the Council to 'consult' the Education and Training Committee before making Rules about registration and the payment of fees. - Article 7(3) of the Order means that the Council is required to consult publicly before varying its fees.
-This includes 'consulting' the Education and Training Committee. - The consultation document and Rules were included as a paper to note at the last meeting of the Committee.
+• Article 7(1) of the Health and Social Work Professions Order 2001 ('the Order') requires the Council to 'consult' the Education and Training Committee before making Rules about registration and the payment of fees.
+This took place at the Committee's meeting on 14 November 2013.

+- Article 7(3) of the Order means that the Council is required to consult publicly before varying its fees.
+This includes 'consulting' the Education and Training Committee. - If agreed by the Council at this meeting, the necessary Rules will be delivered to the Privy Council.
+Subject to formal confirmation from the Department of Health that they are content for the Rules to be made, they will be laid for a period of 28 days before coming into force on the planned date of 1 April 2014.